riecenaidoo/youtube-url-validator/documentation/specification/CLI_specifications.md

 A breakdown of what the Command Line Interface for this program should look like.

-Guidance for how the program should handle different states.
+For use as guidance on how the program should handle and display different states.

 ## Splash
+Splash screens are usually displayed the startup of a program.

     ----------------------------
         YouTube URL Validator